-Failure to use extra caution when operating the ATV on unfamiliar terrain.
+Failure to use extra caution when operating on unfamiliar terrain could result in an accident or overturn.

 Unfamiliar terrain may contain hidden rocks, bumps, or holes that could cause loss of control or overturn.

 Travel slowly and use extra caution when operating on unfamiliar terrain.
 Always be alert to changing terrain conditions.